glbala87/ELLA_tool/docs/technical/uioptions.md

 Define defaults view on OVERVIEW and INFO pages for all users, or per user group.

-Default settings for all users (overriddden by any group settings) are configured in:
+Default settings for all users (overridden by any group settings) are configured in:

 - File: `ella_config.yml` (set by `ELLA_CONFIG` [env variable](/technical/production.html#setup-environment))
 - Key: `user.user_config.overview`